setgree/ACT_score_analysis/README.md

 ![with mandatory states taken out](https://github.com/setgree/ACT_score_analysis/blob/master/ACT_use_rates.png)

-I created filepaths consistent with use for [[Code Ocean]]. where I will port this in time.
+I created filepaths consistent with use for [Code Ocean](codeocean.com), where I will port this in time.